lyudaio/grantsdump/README.md

 # mysqlgrantsdump

+## NOTE

+This is still actively in development and may not work properly until v1.0.0 release.

 ## Description

 `mysqlgrantsdump` is a command-line tool that allows you to dump a list of all MySQL users and their grants.
 It connects to a MySQL database and retrieves the users and their associated permissions, and outputs them in a table format using the `prettytable` module.